DevTruce/hangman/README.md

 [![Product Name Screen Shot][product-screenshot]](product-link)

 The classic hangman game!
 I had a blast building this project and I came across several challenges that in the end made me a stronger developer!
 This has been my favorite project so far and I am excited to make it even better in the future!

 One of the main challenges I faced during this project was how to implement the blank slots for the random word generated as well as how to update them when the user guessed a correct letter.
 After some research along with trial and error I managed to solve both issues!
 For the first issue I simply looped the length of the generated word and created a new div, assigned it a class and appended it to the necessary element each iteration.
 In doing this I was able to solve the blank slot issues! along with some css the style it accordingly of course.

 For the second issue I solved it in a similar manner by simply looping the length of the generated word and checking if the user guess and === to the generated word in the current index, this allowed me to compare the user guess directly to each letter in the generated word.
 After that I assigned the userguessed letter to the corrisponding div element using the index to ensure that the letter would be displayed in the correct position.

 Overall this project has been a great challenge and learning experience!
 I plan to refactor the code and clean up the project soon because I know I can do better!
 I just wanted to get this project working before focusing on producing the best code I can.
 I also plan to add a feature that will give you the option to play this along OR with a friend!
 The feature will simply allow one player to create the random word to then be guessed by the other!

+Today I went ahead an updated this project with some new features, refactored the code base a bit and I also made the game work on most devices with a nice simple design!
+I seriously have had such an amazing time developing this project!
+It felt very daunting in the beginning and I was unsure of my capabilities because so far I have only spent a few hours learning js outside of building this project.
+This project took me awhile to fully complete but I learned so much and really solidified other concepts that I knew.

+Here are the features that I have implemented:

+- 1 player or 2 player game mode (play with a friend!)
+- earn coins by winning matches and spend those coins on reveals to solve words easier!
+- easy or hard mode
+- updated the word lists and created 2 seperated word lists
+- average guess counter / total games counter / wins counter

+During this project I have learned so much!
+I also learned some key weakpoints of mine that I plan to work on!
+I know that I can do a MUCH better job with the html/css/sass in this project but that was not my focus with the project so I did just throw it the html/css together quickly to allow me to focus on javascript.
+The main reason for me not taking the html/css too serious is the following:

+- I was unsure if I could complete this project in the first place so I did not want to overthink or worry about the css.
+- the reason I built this project was to learn/solidify javascript concepts nothing else.
+- I plan to remake a WAY better hangman game in the future when I complete my javascript course.

 ### Built With